BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Experiments and Results

 \subsubsection{Hyperparameters and Calibration}

 We adjust these hyperparameters based on the test source and the initial beliefs, setting the initial belief for both code and tests to $b_{init}=0.2$.
 For public anchor tests ($\mathcal{T}_{anc}$), since these are ground truth, we set $\alpha=\gamma=0$, while setting $\beta=0.2$ to account for the limited discriminative power of trivial anchors.
-Conversely, for evolved tests ($\mathcal{T}_{unit}$ and $\mathcal{T}_{diff}$), we assign parameters of $\alpha=0.1$, $\beta=0.2$, and $\gamma=0.25$.
-These values are calibrated against the initial prior ($b_{init}=0.2$) to bootstrap the reciprocity belief updates.
-The anchor parameters ensure that any positive anchoring pushes a code candidate's belief above the credibility threshold required to validate unit tests, while any negative result drops it below.
-Furthermore, the parameters for evolved tests are set so that their initial prior of 0.2 falls within the code's credibility threshold; this allows even newly generated tests to provide a small but positive increase in code belief in the first generation, jumpstarting the co-evolutionary loop.
+Conversely, for evolved tests ($\mathcal{T}_{unit}$ and $\mathcal{T}_{diff}$), we selected parameters of $\alpha=0.1$, $\beta=0.2$, and $\gamma=0.25$ by running a parameter sweep to check for convergence.